 Chapter 7 Liquidation

 In so-called "Chapter 7" bankruptcy, individuals and couples ask the Bankruptcy Court to discharge their debts in exchange for giving up any non-exempt property.
 Fortunately for those in financial peril, Congress and the States have made numerous assets exempt from bankruptcy cases, including:

-Under the so-called "wild card" exemption, as much as $22,000 of any type of property a person can think of.
+Under California's so-called "wild card" exemption, as much as $28,000 of any type of property a person can think of.
 In Oregon, by comparison, approximately $10-15,000 in any property may be exempted.

 In fact, less than five percent (5%) of all individuals and families who file Chapter 7 bankruptcy ever lose any property to their bankruptcy case.
-With over two (2) decades of bankruptcy work behind us, SERENITY LEGAL SERVICES, P.C. can offer you the very best advice and service if you are contemplating a Chapter 7 bankruptcy.
+With over three (3) decades of bankruptcy work behind us, THE WUHRMAN LAW FIRM can offer you the very best advice and service if you are contemplating a Chapter 7 bankruptcy.

 Chapter 13 Reorganization

 For some individuals and families, a Chapter 7 bankruptcy is not enough.
 Perhaps they have a home rapidly heading towards a foreclosure sale, or a car loan that is several months in arrears.
 Or maybe they owe substantial amounts of taxes which would not be dischargeable in a Chapter 7 bankruptcy.
 This is where Chapter 13 comes in.